onecompiler/cheatsheets/python.md

 ### 2. Tuple

-Tuple is ordered collection of items and can't be changed. `()` are used to represent Tuples.
+Tuple is ordered collection of items and are immutable `()` are used to represent Tuples.

 ### Example